Chapter 24 : We Are As We Are Sorted - Part 1

-Brian didn’t need to tell Pete that he had told him so, the look of victory on his face was simply enough.
-However as right Brian may have been, Pete was determined for this to work, and anyhow was still right in the fact that these girls were the best that it was going to get for them if they wanted to find Anne.
+Brian didn’t need to tell Pete that he had told him so, the look of victory on his face was enough.
+However, as right as Brian may have been, Pete was determined for this to work, and regardless was still right in the fact that these girls were the best that it was going to get for them if they wanted to find Anne.
 All anguish was externalised in the cough to follow.
 “Right, well now that… that has been concluded… We need to know that you understand what you’re doing.”

 “We get in with the tour, and then we go towards the changing room –“

 “Where the players will be getting undressed?”
 Bella wasn’t sure whether this improved the adventure or not.

 “Well they won’t be when you go in,” insisted Brian impatiently.
 “It’s the only way that you can get through to the private training area.
 You then will have to hide out in that area until Oliver returns –slash- turns up.
 This can be a while.”